Audition Requirements & Repertoire

 Collaborative Piano

-Application Recording:
+Application Recording

 • One solo piano selection

-• Quick study: music provided 24-48 hours in advance to be presented live, with a partner when possible
+• music presented with a partner

 Composition